 At Boston West Academy, we teach RE as a core part of our school curriculum to help our pupils develop their religious literacy in order to prepare them for adult life, enabling them to develop respect and sensitivity for others.
-We understand religious literacy to be: "our pupils' ability to hold balanced and wellinformed conversations about religion and worldviews".
+We understand religious literacy to be: "our pupils' ability to hold balanced and well-informed conversations about religion and worldviews."
 We aim to have a curriculum which reflects diversity in terms of the changing religious landscape of the UK so that they are prepared for life in modern Britain.
 It is our intent that RE reflects pupils' own experiences and provides a safe space for discussion.
 We want our pupils to acquire and develop knowledge and understanding of Christianity and a range of world faiths and worldviews; develop an understanding of the ways in which religious and non-religious beliefs, teachings, practices, values and traditions influence individuals, communities, societies and cultures, from the local to the global contexts; develop the ability to make reasoned and informed judgements about religious and moral issues, with reference to the beliefs, teachings, practices, sources of authority and ways of living associated with the principle religions represented in the UK; develop positive attitudes of mutual respect for and tolerance of those with different faiths and beliefs; enhance their spiritual, moral, social and cultural development by:

-Considering the 'big questions' raised by human experience and reflecting on how religious and other traditions respond to them;

-Responding to such questions with reference to religious beliefs, teachings, practices, values and traditions, relating them to their own understanding and experience;

-Reflecting on their own beliefs, values and experiences in light of their study of religious and other traditions
+- Considering the 'big questions' raised by human experience and reflecting on how religious and other traditions respond to them. - Responding to such questions with reference to religious beliefs, teachings, practices, values and traditions, relating them to their own understanding and experience. - Reflecting on their own beliefs, values and experiences considering their study of religious and other traditions

 Where appropriate ideas are explored through drama and outdoor learning in line with our 4 key drivers.
+Our RE curriculum is ambitious and designed to give all learners including those with SEND the knowledge and skills they need to succeed.